Complete Guide to Removing the Door on GE JVM6175SKSS Over-the-Range Microwave

 To reassemble your JVM6175SKSS after replacing switches or cleaning the glass, reverse the removal process:

-- Lift the door and angle the bottom upward toward the lower hinge pins on the JVM6175SKSS.
+- Lift the door and angle the bottom upward toward the lower hinge pins.

 - Carefully lower the door onto the lower hinge pins, ensuring both pins fully seat in their mounting points.